-Recently, RDA in Europe has managed to bring together delegates from 47 large research infrastructures in the Group of European Data Experts in RDA (GEDE) to address practical problems in infrastructure building to promote the data re-use and the support of the RDA Global ambassador program.
+RDA in Europe has managed to bring together delegates from 47 large research infrastructures in the Group of European Data Experts in RDA (GEDE) to address practical problems in infrastructure building to promote the data re-use and the support of the RDA Global ambassador program.
 A lot of representatives are coming from projects included in the ESFRI Roadmap.
+During 2017, GEDE members produced the report "Persistent identifiers: Consolidated assertions".
+As outlined in the report abstract, "Experts from 47 European research infrastructure initiatives and ERICs have agreed on a set of assertions about the nature, the creation and the usage of Persistent Identifiers (PIDs).
+This work was done in close synchronisation with the RDA Data Fabric Interest Group (DFIG) ensuring a global validation of the assertions.
+The intention of this cross-disciplinary report is to overcome still existing confusions about PIDs and the lack of detail knowledge in many disciplines.

 2.3.1 RDA in Europe: National vs. European approaches

-Given the development of a series of national/regional nodes in Europe, discussions have been initiated inside RDA Europe structures on the relations of such national nodes with RDA Global, and the role or future of RDA in Europe in the next years and beyond 2020.
+Given the development of a series of RDA national/regional nodes in Europe, discussions have been initiated inside RDA Europe structures on the relations of such national nodes with RDA Global, and the role or future of RDA in Europe in the next years and beyond 2020.
 National/regional events and in some cases also national/regional initiatives have already taken place/developed.
 A concrete example is RDA Germany that has been established as an entity (association) and it is currently seeking to establish an official link with RDA Global via an MoU to be negotiated with the RDA Council.
-Other countries/regions working in this direction include the Finland, Iberia (Spain and Portugal) and United Kingdom.
+Other countries/regions working in this direction include Austria, Finland, Iberia (Spain and Portugal) and United Kingdom.
 There are also broader national initiatives starting to appear towards national e-Infrastructure nodes or national EOSC nodes, where coordination among all e-Infrastructure and data related entities in a country, including RDA and OpenAIRE nodes, are being worked out.
-Such an initiative has been launched in Austria very recently (November 2017).
+Such an initiative has been launched in Austria recently (November 2017).

 Italy is also working in a similar direction towards the launch of an Italian Data and Compute Infrastructure initiative (ICDI) that is expected to contribute to EOSC.
 RDA is included in the set of initiatives that should be under this umbrella.
 RDA-Italy may act as a facilitator for ICDI, not only at national level, but also as an instrument for liaising with other national initiatives and discussing concrete topics, as this is currently done among the OpenAIRE National Open Access Desks (NOADs).

-In parallel, the RDA Europe 4 project, which has by now officially been accepted and its Grant Agreement has been signed by the EC, has developed a plan towards the establishment of European national nodes along with the potential establishment of an RDA Europe legal entity.
+In parallel, the RDA Europe 4 project, which kicks-off in March 2018, has developed a plan towards the establishment of European national nodes along with the potential establishment of an RDA Europe legal entity.
 Other main directions of RDA Europe 4 are the undertaking of a key role in EOSC and the establishment of synergies with ESFRI Research Infrastructures and their legal entities.
 A summary analysis of the RDA Europe 4 project directions and sustainability plans is presented in the next section.